AlexanderKoshkarov/spectralHaskellRepa/results/state/README.md

-File for full states of simulation
+Folder for full states of simulation